 - Graco Extension tip

-Before you install shiplap on your entire ceiling, let me give a preface by saying that your arms are going to be tired.
-Working above your head is hard work, but the finished look is so worth it.
+Any DIY projects that involve work on a ceiling means that your arms are going to be tired.
+Working above your head is hard work, but the finished look is worth it because it adds so much character.
 Go slow and do a little bit at a time!
 This is also a two person job so make sure to have an extra set of hands available.

 Find Ceiling Joists or Floor Joists